Client for www.microprediction.org turnkey community prediction

 less than 0.5.
 You can view CDFs and activity at MicroPrediction.Org by entering your write key in the dashboard.

-A bonus!
 Based on algorithm predictions, every data point you publish creates another two streams, representing community z-scores for your data point based on predictions made at different times prior (those quarantined the shortest, and longest intervals).

 |Z-score relative to 70s ahead predictions||